-Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
-That’s why it’s critical to have an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are from your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save customers money and encourage sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save customers money and stimulate sustainability.

 This proposal is estimated to:

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+As of now, very little, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces